 Laurence B. Lamy joined the NCATS Division of Preclinical Innovation in December 2016.
-Lamy is a molecular biologist in the Laboratory of Assay Development and Screening Technology, where she develops cell-based assays and phenotypic screens to advance the discovery and characterization of active compounds.
+Lamy is a molecular biologist in the Assay Development and Screening Technology Laboratory, where she develops cell-based assays and phenotypic screens to advance the discovery and characterization of active compounds.

 Before coming to NCATS, Lamy was a research scientist at Paradigm Shift Therapeutics, where she was in charge of developing molecular tools and cell-based assays to support high-throughput screening of compounds libraries for drug discovery and preclinical studies.

 Lamy received her Ph.D. in immunology from the Nice Sophia Antipolis University in France, under the guidance of Alain Bernard, Ph.D., where she focused on the signaling pathways controlling T-lymphocyte apoptosis and its role in the regulation of inflammation.
 Her research interests as a postdoctoral fellow, under the guidance of Louis M. Staudt, M.D., Ph.D., at the National Cancer Institute, were to explore signaling networks in hematological malignancies and gain firsthand experience with cutting-edge experimental genomic techniques.
 Lamy focused on identifying vulnerabilities in multiple myeloma, using a high-throughput functional genomics screen based on RNA interference, and identified caspase-10 as a master regulator of autophagy and a potential target for drug discovery.